looking for new projects.

-For Sanyo, now a division of Japanese electronics giant Matsushita, I created a standalone, turnkey multimedia trade show display advertising their real-time no-glasses-required 3-dimensional displays, a radical new product line.
+For Sanyo, now a brand of Japanese electronics giant Panasonic, I created a standalone, turnkey multimedia trade show display advertising their real-time no-glasses-required 3-dimensional displays, a radical new product line.
 I incorporated sequences of athletic movement originally motion-captured and rendered on Silicon Graphics computers using Wavefront software into Macromedia Director animations on MacOS.
 It took a maximally (memory-wise and storage-wise) configured machine to play them back.
 As development of the piece was done on the displays themselves, the sequences took tremendous advantage of the 3-D technology, seeming as if they were playing in the space in front of the screens they were shown on, rather than on their surface.
 The entire project was produced on-site in Tokyo, and delivered in 3 weeks.
 A description of the technology behind the displays is here: www.is.gd/KJPC8K.

 Multimedia Consultant |